deepanshut041/MlAgents/README.md

 **:video_camera: [Watch trained Agent](.)**

-**:warning: Enviroment Solved :x:**
+**:warning: Environment Solved :x:**

 ### Reacher

 <p align="center"><img src="./media/reacher.png" height="350px"></p>

-Double-jointed arm which can move to target locations.
-Here Goal is agents must move its hand to the goal location, and keep it there.
+The Double-jointed arm which can move to target locations.
+Here the goal is agents must move its hand to the goal location, and keep it there.

 **:file_folder: [Implementation](./reacher)**